ZhenyingZhu/StudyNotes/AIAndData.md

     build_project(project_path)
 ```

-A mcp server with a prompt
+A mcp server with a prompt.
+Can use `/mcp.my_first_server.initial_prompt` to call it

 ```python
 @mcp.prompt()